 4. Select the option to "Require Respondus Monitor".
 Be sure to review the pop up message about Respondus Monitor.
 This will open up options for “Startup Sequence” and "Facial Detection Options".

-5. Once you’ve carefully reviewed these settings, select “Save + Close”.
+5. Once you’ve carefully reviewed these settings, select “Save and Close”.
 These settings can be changed anytime prior to students taking your exam.

-6. After selecting “Save + Close” you will be navigate back to the Respondus Monitor Dashboard and both LockDown Browser and Monitor have been enabled for this exam.
+6. After selecting “Save and Close” you will be navigate back to the Respondus Monitor Dashboard and both LockDown Browser and Monitor have been enabled for this exam.

 Considerations for Instructors using Respondus Monitor

 Eliminating Test Anxiety for Your Students:

 As with any new process introduced into learning and especially assessment of learning, make sure you are transparent with your students about your use of this tool, why you’re using it, and give them resources about the tool and how it works.
 Remember they are having to learn a new tool, and will be asked to download a software and need to change permissions, close programs, and complete other task to start the quiz.
 Give them a chance to try this out before the “real” quiz.
 One of the best ways to empower them is to give at least one “practice quiz” with Respondus Monitor enabled.
 This will allow them to make sure their device is ready to take the quiz, see what the set up is like, and work out any issues prior to taking the quiz.
 Additional resources for students using Respondus LockDown Browser and Respondus Monitor can be found in the LockDown Browser and Respondus Monitor Quick Start Student Guide (PDF).